zhanghanduo/pdf-docat/README.md

 ## Acknowledgements

 - OpenRouter for AI model access
+- Gemini for translation services
+- PDFMathTranslate for structured PDF processing
+- FastAPI for the Python backend framework
+- SQLAlchemy for database ORM
 - Shadcn UI for component library
-- Drizzle ORM for database access
 - All the open source libraries that made this project possible